Complete List of Disney Pixar Movies

 Pixar was originally launched in 1979 as part of Lucasfilm.
 George Lucas, of Star Wars fame, sold it to Steve Jobs, of Apple Computer fame, in 1986 for $5 million.
 In 2006, Disney acquired Pixar for $7.4 billion making Steve Jobs the largest Disney stockholder.

-When watching any new Pixar movie, my daughter and I are always wondering what role John Ratzenberger will play.
+When watching any new Pixar movie, my daughter and I are always wondering what role John Ratzenberger will play, as he has been in every Pixar movie to date.
 Our latest thing to look for in a Pixar movie is "A113", which refers to a classroom at CalArts that was utilized by John Lasseter and Brad Bird.
 Other common items to look for are a Luxo Ball and a Pizza Planet truck.

 Monster's Inc. released in 2001, Monsters University released in 2013

 The fourth movie in the Pixar collection was a monster hit (pun intended).
 John Goodman and Billy Crystal play the two major characters in the movie Sulley and Mike Wazowski.
 The monsters go into the human world to collect energy which they get by making kids scream.
 One of my family's favorite movies.

 In Monster's University, we find out how the Mike and Sulley relationship was formed as they both attend college and Monster's University and must ban together to win Greek contest.

 Brave is Pixar's 13th full length movie.
 The setting is 10th century Scotland where the main character Merida must undo a spell cast on her mother.
 This is a great movie about growing up and beginning to understand how one person is attached and effects the whole group.

 Up starring Ed Asner and Christopher Plummer was an ok Pixar movie.
 I must be getting used to the production style as I'm looking for more character depth and innovation and the talking dogs just weren't it.